juliankylesoliva/JRPG-Battle-Control-Prototype/README.md

 # JRPG-Battle-Control-Prototype
-This is a repository for testing out a JRPG mechanic that depends on each party's levels.
+This is a repository for testing out a JRPG mechanic that combines turn-based and action-based gameplay elements.